programminghistorian/ph-submissions/en/drafts/originals/wikidata-for-historians.md

 **Unique identifiers** are one key to understanding Wikidata.
 Wikidata's own identifier for Abdel Nasser can be found in the URL of his page, which is `https://www.wikidata.org/wiki/Q39524.` Abdel Nasser and all of the other objects that Wikidata describes are called **items**.
 The Q-number, which is the unique identifier that you find at the end of the URL at the top of every item's page (`Q39524` for Abdel Nasser), is the essence of any item.
 Everything else you see on the page is semantics: optional labels and signfiers and statements about this identifier.

-Most historians–particularly those with some background in postcolonial theory–might readily identify the value in distinguishing between the signifier and the signified.
-The sources we use are signifiers containing subjective accounts of a multivocal past, rather than singular objective facts.
-The semantic data model on which Wikidata is based is founded on this same distinction: the human words it contains (such as labels and aliases) are provisional, contingent, and changeable, while the things they describe are encoded in machine-readable numbers (such as `Q39524`).
+Let's take a moment to reflect a bit more deeply about the significance of these identifiers.
+Wikidata's use of Q-numbers seems to fit an insight developed by decidedly non-computational theorists in the humanities: there is value in distinguishing between the signifier and the signified.
+Semiotic analysis suggests that the historical sources we use are signifiers containing subjective accounts of a multivocal past, rather than singular objective facts.
+Notoriously difficult-to-read post-structuralists, such as Derrida and Lacan, informed postmodern and postcolonial readings that are skeptical of fixed, objective meanings for texts.

+The semantic data model on which Wikidata is based is founded on this same distinction: the human words that Wikidata contains (especially its labels and aliases) are provisional, contingent, and changeable, while the things they describe are encoded in unique identifiers numbers (such as `Q39524`) that are insignificant to humans.
 In other words, the signfied are only ever numbers; everything else is a signifier.
 This distinction means that the knowledge base does not depend on arbitrary human semantic choices to organize the relationship between the people, places, events, concepts, and things that it describes.
-Wikidata can use multiple terms for the same idea, and those terms can change, without breaking the database.
+Simply put, Wikidata can use multiple terms for the same idea, and those terms can change, without breaking the database.

 For example, the Egyptian president's given name is pronounced "Jamal" in standard Arabic and "Gamal" in Egyptian Arabic.
 Similarly, his surname is rendered differently by writers in different genres.
 Politicians and journalists refered to him as Nasser, others as Abdel Nasser, while Arabophone scholars of the Middle East sometimes transliterate his name "ʻAbd al-Nāṣir."
 Aliases--alternate labels--mean that searchs for each of these terms will arrive at the same `Q39524` item.